Itineraries

 1. Breakfast at Brother Hubbard (North or South)

-Start your day with breakfast at Brother Hubbard North or South, depending on your location!
-This café offers something for everyone, from hearty pancakes to fresh pastries and eggs on sourdough toast.
-Their kid-friendly options and colorful dishes make it a fun start to your family’s Dublin adventure.
+Start your day with breakfast at Brother Hubbard North or South, depending on your location.
+This café offers great food, from hearty pancakes to fresh pastries and eggs on sourdough toast, it's a fun start to your family’s Dublin adventure!

 2. St. Stephen’s Green